Even if you have one of the best camera phones, you'll need one of the best photo editing apps to make your images better still.

 Google’s photo-editing features are designed to require very little input from the user, and as such are quick and simple.
 For instance, the only user-controlled sliders you get are to adjust color, light and contrast (pop) on the overall image.
 It also has a handful of filters with a slider to control the strength of the effect.
 Google Photos has its fun side, too.
 For instance, it automatically generates animated GIFs from photos you take in batches.

-Facetune remains the best photo editing app for retouching portraits.
-Using sophisticated intelligence, it goes beyond skin smoothing and toning and teeth whitening.
-For instance, its makeup tools, contours with subtle color, shadows and highlights.
+Facetune 2 remains the best photo editing app for retouching portraits.
+Using sophisticated intelligence, it goes beyond skin smoothing and toning and teeth whitening; for instance, its makeup tools, contours with subtle color, shadows and highlights.
 I particularly like the ability to turn a serious expression into a more appealing smiling portrait.
 The simple slider controls allow you to increase or decrease the intensity of the effects.
 You can even alter your portrait in the camera’s preview before you snap the picture.

 Unfortunately, if you don’t buy the premium version of the app, you can’t use some of the more interesting tools.
-These include changing the background, sky or eye color, removing blemishes, or using the touch up tools (such as remove eye bags, reshape eyebrows and face structure, or add skin glow).
+These include changing the background, sky or eye color, removing blemishes, or using the touch-up tools (such as removing eye bags, reshaping eyebrows and face structure, or adding skin glow).

-The premium version costs $5.99/month, $23.88/year, or $69.99 for a one-time purchase, which is quite pricey.
+The premium version costs $2.99/month, $35.99/year, or $69.99 for a one-time purchase, which is quite pricey.
 Still, the free version is a powerful tool.
 Download it to easily improve your portraits and selfies.

 Afterlight 2 is designed for those who want to spend time editing individual photos.
 The tools for color, exposure, composition and structure are rather comprehensive, including layers, curves, and selective hue.
 The stickers are simple but varied, and text includes numerous fonts; both can be edited for color, opacity, placement, size and rotation.
 In addition to multiple levels of undo and redo, you can use the history screen to rollback your image to a specific stage.
 Or, you can use the layers screen to select, edit or delete a particular edit.

 The interface is generally easy to use, after an initial confusion about a couple of non-standard icons on the home page.
-Unfortunately, a significant number of the tools and options, and more than 130 filters are available only if you buy a membership for $2.99/month, $17.99/year or $35.99/lifetime.
+Unfortunately, a significant number of the tools and options, not to mention more than 130 filters, are available only if you buy a membership for $2.99/month, $17.99/year or $35.99/lifetime.
 Also, the Android version isn’t as advanced as the iOS version.

 The free app is limited to basic edit tools (still images only) and ten presets (filters).
 For $19.99/year, you’ll have access to a video editor, more than 200 presets, advanced editing tools (such as HSL and borders), still and animated montage tools (including layering), weekly photo challenges, and more robust learning support (tips, tricks and tutorials).
 VSCO is a photographer’s tool that creates quality results, with the tools that it offers.